 - Head trauma.
 People who've had a severe head trauma have a greater risk of Alzheimer's disease.
 Several large studies found that in people age 50 years or older who had a traumatic brain injury (TBI), the risk of dementia and Alzheimer's disease increased.
 The risk increases in people with more-severe and multiple TBIs.
 Some studies indicate that the risk may be greatest within the first six months to two years after the TBI.

-- Sleep disturbances.
+- Sleep problems.
 People who have sleep apnea and other sleep disturbances might be at higher risk of developing dementia.

-- Vitamin and nutritional deficiencies.
-Low levels of vitamin D, vitamin B-6, vitamin B-12 and folate can increase your risk of dementia.
+- Low levels of certain vitamins and nutrients.
+Low levels of vitamin D, vitamin B-6, vitamin B-12 and folate can increase the risk of dementia.

-Medications that can worsen memory.
-Try to avoid over-the-counter sleep aids that contain diphenhydramine (Advil PM, Aleve PM) and medications used to treat urinary urgency such as oxybutynin (Ditropan XL).
+Medicines that can worsen memory.
+These include sleep aids that contain diphenhydramine (Benadryl) and medicines to treat urinary urgency such as oxybutynin (Ditropan XL).

-Also limit sedatives and sleeping tablets and talk to your doctor about whether any of the drugs you take might make your memory worse.
+Also limit sedatives and sleeping tablets.
+Talk to a health care professional about whether any of the medicines you take might make your memory worse.

 Dementia can affect many body systems and, therefore, the ability to function.
 Dementia can lead to: